iUSCAN Launches a Fellows' Intestinal Ultrasound Training and Certification Pathway

 A Collaboration Between iUSCAN and the AGA

-The Intestinal Ultrasound Group of the United States and Canada (iUSCAN), in partnership with the American Gastroenterological Association (AGA), is pleased to introduce a structured Intestinal Ultrasound Training and Certification Pathway for Fellows.
+The Intestinal Ultrasound Group of the United States and Canada (iUSCAN), in partnership with the American Gastroenterological Association (AGA) and the Crohn's & Colitis Foundation (CCF), is pleased to introduce a structured Intestinal Ultrasound Training and Certification Pathway for Fellows.
 This training will provide fellows with an iUSCAN certification in intestinal ultrasound after successful completion of the one-year curriculum.

 The program offers a rigorous, competency-based curriculum for rising advanced IBD fellows (beginning advanced IBD fellowship July 2026) and senior adult or pediatric gastroenterology fellows (beginning 2nd or 3rd year of fellowship July 2026), providing the practical skills necessary to perform and interpret IUS for the management of Inflammatory Bowel Disease.